 They will mellow out with cooking and will be fine used in this soup.

-I use white onions and yellow onions interchangeable when cooking.
+I use white onions and yellow onions interchangeably when cooking.
 I generally buy whichever onions look the best in the bin.

 Red Onions – OK Choice